// Power & Thermals

 Step 3: Prioritize Deployment Context

-• Mains-powered edge devices with cooling: select 7W or 15W based on throughput needs.
+• Mains-powered edge devices with cooling: select 7W or 15W based on throughput needs; Orin Nano Super users can also consider 25W Super.

-• Real-time systems (video analytics, robotics): 15W mode is commonly preferred.
+• Real-time systems (video analytics, robotics): 15W mode is commonly preferred on the Orin Nano 8GB; 25W Super or MAXN Super on the Nano Super.

 Step 4: Validate and Iterate